jallouch/meetups/propositions.md

 ## Talks à venir

  - **Building a React Native App From Scratch**: React Native, as a new way to develop mobile application with little to no knowledge about native development, allowed us to go from nothing to a released mobile app in less than 3 months.
+This presentation will cover:
+* Why Nuxeo chose React Native for its new mobile application?
+* What are the advantages for us?
+* How did we work around issues / limitations?

+ Speaker: Antoine Taillefer & Thomas Roger - Senior Software Developer at Nuxeo

 ## Talks passés